MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/search.md

     result: |
       the button is focused
   - then:  |
-      the enter or spacebar key
+      the enter or space bar key
     result: |
       the search results are presented